 Quantities to be weighed for assays and tests: In all descriptions quantity of the substances to be taken for testing is indicated.
-The amount stated is approximate but rhe quantity actually used must be accurately weighed and must not deviate by more than 10 per cent from the one stated.
+The amount stated is approximate but the quantity actually used must be accurately weighed and must not deviate by more than 10 per cent from the one stated.

-Constant Weight: The term "Constant weight" when it refers to drying or ignition means that two consecutive weighings do not differ by more than 1.0 mg. per g. of the substance taken for the determination, the second weighing following an additional hour of drying of further ignition.
+Constant weight: The term "Constant Weight" when it refers to drying or ignition means that two consecutive weighing do not differ by more than 1.0 mg. per g. of the substance taken for the determination, the second weighing may follow after an additional hour of drying on further ignition.

-Constituents: Under this head, only the names of important chemical constituents, groups of constituents reported in research publication have been mentioned as a huide and not as Pharmacopoeial requirement.
+Constituents: Under this head only the names of important chemical constituents, groups of constituents reported in research publications have been mentioned as a guide and not as Pharmacopoeial requirement.

-Percentage of solutions: In defining standards, the expression per cent is used according to circumstances, with one of four meanings in order that the meaning to be attached to the expression in each instance may be clear, the following notations are used per cent w/w (Percentage weight in weight) expresses the number of grammes of active substance in 100 grammes of product.
+Percentage of solutions: In defining standards, the expression per cent (%) is used, according to circumstances, with one of the four meanings given below

+Percent w/w (percentage weight in weight) expresses the number of grammes of active substance in 100 grammes of product.

-Percent w/v (Percentage weight) expresses the number of grammes of active substance in 100 milliliters of product.
+Percent w/v (percentage weight in volume) expresses the number of grammes of active substance in 100 milliliters of product.

-Percent v/v (Percentage volume in volume) expresses the number of milliliters of active substance in 100 milliliters of product.
+Percent v/v (percentage volume in volume) expresses the number of milliliters of active substance in 100 milliliters of product.

-Percent v/w (Percent volume in weight) expresses the nmber of milliliters of active substance in 100 grammes of product.
+Percent v/w (percentage volume in weight) expresses the number of milliliters of active substance in 100 grammes of product.

-Percentage of alcohol, all statements of alcohol (C_2H_5OH) refer to percentage by volume at 15.560C.
+Percentage of alcohol: All statements of percentage of alcohol (C_2H_5OH) refer to percentage by volume at 15.56 ^{0}C .

-Temperature: Unless, otherwise specified all temperatures refer to the centigrade (Celsius) thermometric scale.
+Temperature : Unless otherwise specified all temperatures refer to the centigrade (celsius), thermometric scale.